St. Andrew’s Anglican Church Exuma: Historic Georgetown

 Invite all to a joyful, loving, worshipful service.

 Even when Mass isn’t being held, it’s an invitation worth accepting.
 St. Andrew’s crowns Kitt’s Hill, which as hills go in the almost entirely flat Bahamas, is a pretty nice perch that makes this historic attraction impossible to miss.
-Pretty much anywhere you find yourself in Georgetown, you can see St. Andrew’s.
+You can see St. Andrew’s from just about anywhere in Georgetown.
 It towers over everything, the most vivid reminder of the town’s storied past.

-From here, you can enjoy beautiful views of Elizabeth Harbour to the east.
-This was purportedly a favorite haunt of Captain Kidd, and with a little imagination, you can picture the old pirate ships anchored offshore so long ago.
+From the church, you can enjoy beautiful views of Elizabeth Harbour to the east.
+This was purportedly a favorite haunt of Captain Kidd.
+With a little imagination, you can picture the old pirate ships anchored offshore so long ago.

 Turn around and you can also enjoy this view of Lake Victoria…